WANT TO SAVE THIS RECIPE?

 When I think of winter squash, I immediately think of butternut squash.
 I feel like it's one of the more versatile squashes that pairs well with sweet and savory.
-However, that doesn't mean I don't enjoy acorn squash, delicata, or kabocha squash.
-Today I want to divert the love to kabocha, which I feel doesn't receive much attention.
-This kabocha squash and beef stir fry incorporate sweet squash with savory tender beef, earthy eggplant, charred peppers, and a delicious sauce.
-Hopefully, you'll enjoy it as much as I did!
+When I was a private chef cooking for 30 people, it was the most popular squash.
+However, I wanted to introduce my clients to other varieties, such as acorn squash, delicata, or kabocha squash.
+This kabocha squash and beef stir fry was the perfect introduction.
+It incorporates sweet squash with savory, tender beef, earthy eggplant, charred peppers, and a delicious sauce.

 Kabocha Squash and Beef Stir Fry